CGLemon/cgos-lite/README.md

 * ```DEFAULT_KOMI``` : The default komi if we do not specify a value in the match.
 * ```SGF_DIR_PATH``` : Will save the SGF files under this path.

+## GUI

+The manager can control the on the remote device.

+    python3 mananger_gui.py

 ## TODO

 * Support the Jappenese rule.
-* GUI for the user.

 ## LICENSE